aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the following people for their contributions and reviews of this specification: Brian Campbell, Kamron Batmanghelich, Sofia Desenberg.
+The authors would like to thank the following people for their contributions and reviews of this specification: Kamron Batmanghelich, Sofia Desenberg.

 # Document History
 {:numbered="false"}

 [[ To be removed from the final specification ]]

+-04

+* Added Brian Campbell as co-author

 -03